PCAOB Approves First Changes to Audit Report in 70 Years

 - Independence.
 It would include a statement that the auditor must be independent.

 - New language.
-Some standardized language in the auditor’s report has been changed, including addition of phrase “whether due to error or fraud” in a description of the auditor’s responsibility under PCAOB to get “reasonable assurance about whether the financial statements are free of material misstatements.”
+Some standardized language in the auditor’s report would be changed, including addition of the phrase “whether due to error or fraud” in a description of the auditor’s responsibility under PCAOB to get “reasonable assurance about whether the financial statements are free of material misstatements.”

 - Standardizing the form.
 The auditor’s opinion would be required to appear in the first section of the auditor’s report.
 Section titles would be added “to guide the reader.”